14 VCs for Your Retail Tech Startup | Rho

 Image of Pereg Ventures - Top VCs in Retail Technology

-Pereg Ventures is a New York-based venture capital firm that invests in companies building data-driven technologies.
-They focus on sectors like retail technology, marketing, and logistics, backing businesses that use analytics to create value.
+Pereg Ventures is a New York-based firm that invests in technology companies using data to drive growth.
+They back businesses across retail technology, marketing, and logistics.

-The firm has a clear focus on enterprise technology, with a portfolio that includes logistics platform Bringg and in-store analytics provider RetailNext.
-Their track record includes the high-profile acquisition of Crosswise by Oracle, demonstrating their ability to support companies toward significant exits.
+The firm has a clear focus on data and analytics platforms, with portfolio companies like RetailNext providing in-store analytics and Bringg offering logistics technology.
+Their track record includes the successful exit of Crosswise to Oracle, showing their ability to support companies toward major acquisitions.

 • Founded: 2014

-• Notable investments: Bringg, RetailNext, and Crosswise (acquired by Oracle)
+• Notable portfolio companies: Bringg, RetailNext, Crosswise (acquired by Oracle)

 • Portfolio size: 20 investments